Juve v Inter in doubt with Italian PM considering postponing Week 26 Serie A fixtures due to coronavirus

-Italy prime minister Giuseppe Conte revealed all of Serie A's Week 26 fixtures, including the blockbuster showdown between Juventus and Inter, could be postponed due to coronavirus fears.

-The outbreak of coronavirus in Italy forced four top-flight matches to be postponed over the weekend, including Sunday's clash between Scudetto hopefuls Inter and Sampdoria.
+The outbreak of coronavirus in Italy forced four top-flight matches to be postponed over the weekend, including the clash between Scudetto hopefuls Inter and Sampdoria.

 Italy's move came as part of preventative measures against the spread of the coronavirus, officially named COVID-19 which originated in China, after two people died and dozens more reportedly tested positive.

-Now, upcoming fixtures across Italy's leagues are in doubt, with Serie A leaders Juve scheduled to host Inter in Turin on March 1.
+Now, upcoming fixtures across Italy's leagues are in doubt, with Serie A leader Juve scheduled to host Inter in Turin on 2 March (AEDT).

-"We are constantly monitoring the situation and will evaluate.
-We'll see the evolution of the contagion and evaluate postponing all next week's matches."

-Juve are a point clear atop the table following Saturday's 2-1 victory away at bottom side SPAL.
+Juve is a point clear atop the table after its 2-1 victory away at bottom side SPAL.

 Cristiano Ronaldo marked his 1,000th career appearance with a goal, scoring in an 11th consecutive top-flight match – matching a feat previously achieved by Gabriel Batistuta and Fabio Quagliarella.

-In-form Lazio were also in action on Saturday and edged Genoa 3-2 to extend their unbeaten streak to 20 games, while Inter are six points off the pace with a game in hand.
+In-form Lazio was also in action and edged Genoa 3-2 to extend its unbeaten streak to 20 games, while Inter is six points off the pace with a game in hand.